danwolfgang/mt-plugin-more-custom-fields/readme.md

 The **Multi-Use Single-Line Text Group** field type is a mouthful.
 A breakdown of this field: The Single-Line Text field is included with MT Pro and lets you create a one-line text field.
 This field type can have many single-line text fields grouped together.
 Lastly, this is a multi-use field and provides an "add another group" button to add a limitless recurrence of the text fields you've defined.
 A popular use for this is to display URLs (with "Link Name" and "Link URL" text fields), and being multi-use means that an author can provide many URLs.
 Specify a comma-separated list of text field labels.
 Example: "Link Name,Link URL".

+The **Message** field type should receive a default value.
+This value is the "message" displayed for all other users.
+The field options allow you to specify whether *no* user should be able to edit the field data, or if administrators should be able to override the supplied default.

 Lastly, use your new fields!
 Don't forget to place them in your templates.

 ## Using More Custom Fields with your Theme